Why you can’t lose weight

 Getting your mood balanced and cultivating overall well-being can dramatically impact your weight without you having to obsess about every meal, calorific intake, or cutting particular food groups from your diet.
 Weight change will come as a natural consequence of shifting your thinking on to the positive and what you do want in your life, rather than focusing on the weight that you do not want.

 Changing the thoughts you focus on, that is choosing healing and finding a good perspective way to look at everything, can curb your stress levels and increase your capacity to feel ‘positive’ emotions, we could all benefit from more self-love and more self-esteem

 Broadening and building on your ability to focus on ‘positive’ thoughts and feelings will enable you to curb those cravings and choose healthier dietary options, naturally!
 This does not have to be a struggle.
 If it is a struggle, it’s worth asking yourself – Why?

 Through this process + more.
 Changing the way you feel about yourself and about the world will naturally lead to a healthier lifestyle, and your body returning to its natural, healthy weight.

 Regular physical activity is a great way of reducing tension, the increase in those happy hormones serotonin and dopamine is a great bonus to taking care of our bodies.

 Regular exercise can help increase your confidence and self-esteem and is one of the most loving things you can do for yourself.
-Practicing something like yoga will have a similar effect with the added benefits of meditational practice.
+Practising something like yoga will have a similar effect to the added benefits of meditational practice.

 Taking care of yourself this way can be fun and rewarding in all kinds of ways.
 Creating a healthy lifestyle will naturally help your body return to a healthy weight.
 Most of us can struggle to get the motivation to do this, but all will report they felt better when they actually did it!